-Join Aaron F. Ross for an in-depth discussion in this video Choosing domain display options, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Choosing domain display options, part of Learning RealFlow.

 - We're ready to run the simulation…to see what it looks like.…I'm going to get in close on that emitter…and frame it so that we can see…that pretty clearly in the view…and then click the Simulate button.…What we'll see is a bunch of particles coming out,…but they will be very small,…they'll be one pixel in size.…Just for the purposes of analysis,…we probably want to see those particles…a little bit larger so that we get…a feel for this as a solid mass of particles.…